So you’re mad because of their opinions about the government.

-You could have used those hours for reading books, or developing a new skill, or creating art, or cleaning your room, or maybe… just do nothing.
-And why not?
+You could have used those hours for reading books, developing a new skill, creating art, cleaning your room, or maybe… just do nothing.
 Whatever as long as you’re not hurting people and ruining your inner peace.

 Or try this: Imagine you are infected with the virus.